bwhou1997/bwhou1997.github.io/content/authors/admin/_index.md

 I work in theoretical and computational condensed matter physics.
 My research includes machine learning, first principle computational methodology development and high throughput computing.

 More specifically:
 - Apply machine learning approaches in condensed matter physics.
-Currently focus on using deep learning and unsupervised learning (VAE) to study electronic structures and predict many-body effect on band renormalization.
+Currently focus on using unsupervised learning and generative model (e.g. VAEs) to study electronic structures and predict downstream complicated many-body interaction.
 - Develop and apply the first-principle algorithm to investigate the complex many-body interaction in quantum systems.
 Currently focus on the exciton-phonon coupling and non-equilibrium exciton dynamics in low-dimensional quantum system.
 {style="text-align: justify;"}